finalv2/cwp-decap-test/strategies/set-expectations-with-caregivers-for-maintaining-connections.md

   - Oklahoma policy on visits with parents and siblings
   - Washington State policy on visits with relatives
 ---
 Caregivers often don't realize they're expected to help maintain a child or youth's connections with siblings and other important people.
-Without clear expectations, these relationships can fade during a child's time in care.
+Without clear expectations, these relationships can fade while they are in care.
 Set clear expectations to help children and youth keep these important relationships throughout their time in care.

 ## How to do this

 ### Establish formal policies requiring sibling contact

 Create and enforce policies that require regular sibling visits and ongoing efforts to reunite siblings when they're separated.
-Copy policy language that specifies minimum contact requirements, like Oklahoma's comprehensive policy or Washington's framework that requires two or more in-person visits per month.
+Copy policy language that specifies minimum contact requirements, like Oklahoma's comprehensive policy or Washington's framework that requires 2 or more in-person visits per month.

 Include key protections in your policy:

 * Sibling visits can't be limited or used as sanctions for behavior.
-* Visits continue after termination of parental rights.
+* Visits must continue after termination of parental rights.
 * Visit plans must be developed within 14 days.

 ### Connect and train caregivers for collaboration

 When siblings are separated in care, connect their caregivers right away (unless there are case-specific reasons not to).
 Caregivers should collaborate to help keep siblings connected through invitations to school events, birthdays, and other normal interactions.

-Case workers should encourage caregivers to collaborate by checking in regularly about how sibling visits are going.
-If caregivers are hesitant, case workers should set up an initial visit to break the ice.
+Caseworkers should encourage caregivers to collaborate by checking in regularly about how sibling visits are going.
+If caregivers are hesitant, caseworkers should set up an initial visit to break the ice.
 Caregivers should be expected to facilitate sibling connections through phone calls, video chats, and in-person visits.
 They shouldn't be allowed to opt out of this responsibility.

 ### Include connection expectations in training